2015 Major League Baseball All-Star Game: Game summary

 Mike Trout of the Angels led off the game with a home run off Zack Greinke.
 The NL tied the score in the bottom of the second when Jhonny Peralta drove in Paul Goldschmidt with an RBI single off AL starter Dallas Keuchel.
 In the top of the fifth, Prince Fielder, who was pinch hitting for Nelson Cruz, hit a go-ahead RBI single off Dodgers ace Clayton Kershaw that scored Trout to give the AL a 2–1 lead.
 The next batter, Lorenzo Cain, hit an RBI double to score Albert Pujols to make it a 3–1 ballgame.

 In the bottom of the sixth, Andrew McCutchen homered off Chris Archer to make it a one-run game.
 In the top of the seventh, Trout walked and was lifted for pinch runner Brock Holt who scored on an RBI double by Manny Machado to give the AL a 4–2 lead.
 Machado then scored on a sac fly by Fielder to make it a 5–2 game.
 In the top of the eighth inning, the Twins' Brian Dozier hit a home run to make it a 6–2 ballgame.

 In the bottom of the ninth, Ryan Braun led off with a triple to right field off of Twins closer Glen Perkins, then scored on a sacrifice fly by Brandon Crawford to make it a 6–3 score.
 The next batter, Cubs rookie Kris Bryant, flied to right for the second out, and finally, Joe Panik lined out to left field to seal the AL's third straight victory and earn home-field advantage in the World Series.

 Starting lineup

+Entertainment

+The Canadian national anthem was sung by Columbus Blue Jackets anthem singer Leo Welsh.
+The American national anthem was sung by R&B singer Ciara, accompanied by three female backup singers.
+During the seventh inning stretch, country singer Josh Turner sang God Bless America.